jchester/bobotw/README.md

 bizarre choices on other things -- whatevs).
 I basically paired with it occasionally.
 It was OK.
 Saved a few episodes of _Midsommer Google Searches_.
 It drafted the first version of the "about" page, which I mostly rewrote.
 Who in their sane earthly mind still writes "Questions?
 Suggestions?" or "Crowdsourced" in this the year of our flying zombie two thousand and twenty five?
-Nobody except an absurdly self-confident cloud of floats, that's who.
+Nobody except an absurdly self-confident fog of floats, that's who.
 * I will store tag colors in the database and inline them when I render the tag in HTML.
 I could create classes and IDs and whatnot, but I could also just splurt it out inline from a quick query.
 * The image names are based on the IDs in the database.
 So I don't need another field to store a filename.
 Wouldn't